openbmc/hiomapd/Documentation/mbox_protocol.md

 		number is the number of blocks of the active window to erase starting at offset.
 If the offset + number exceeds the size of the active window then the command must not succeed.

+Command:
+	MARK_LOCKED (V3)
+	Arguments:
+		Args 0-1: Flash offset to lock (blocks)
+		Args 2-3: Number to lock at offset (blocks)
+	Response:
+		-
+	Notes:
+		Lock an area of flash so that the host can't mark it dirty or erased.
+If the requested area is within the current window and that area is currently marked dirty or erased then this command must fail.

 ```

 ### BMC Events in Detail: